netless-io/fastboard/docs/en/appliance-plugin.md

                 syncOpt? : SyncOpt;
                 /** Canvas configuration item */
                 canvasOpt? : CanvasOpt;
+                /** stroke width range */
+                strokeWidth?: {
+                    min: number,
+                    max: number,
                 }
+            }
         ```
-    - cursorAdapter? : ``CursorAdapter``; This parameter is optional.
+    - ``cursorAdapter? : CursorAdapter``; This parameter is optional.
 In single whiteboard mode, customize the mouse style.
+    - ``logger?: Logger``; This parameter is optional.
+Configure the log printer object.
+The default output is on the local console.
+If logs need to be uploaded to the specified server, you need to manually configure the configuration.
+        >If you need to upload the log to the whiteboard log server, configure the `room.logger` to this item。

 ### Front-end debugging introduction
 During the interconnection process, if you want to understand and track the internal status of the plug-in, you can view the internal data through the following console commands.